BlockchainCommons/GordianServer-macOS/README.md

 5. When *Xcode* launches, press the "play" button in the top left.
    - If you had to download the clone by hand from within XCode, you'll likely need to navigate to the `xcodeproj` file in the `Xcode` directory.

+### Warning: Old Installations

+If you had an installation of Gordian Server prior to 1.0.0 it may not be fully compatible with your 1.0.0 setup.
+In this case, watch for any problems, particularly with Tor setup, with Bitcoin Core setup, and with RPC connections.
+If any such errors occur, you should ask Gordian Server to reinstall Bitcoin:

+1. Use your wallet (such as Gordian Wallet or Fully Noded) to backup any private keys or to sweep funds off of Server addresses. _If you do not do this, your funds will be lost._
+2. Shutdown your current network by clicking "Stop".
+Wait for it to finish.
+3. Remove Bitcoin by going to "Settings" (the Gear) and choosing "KILL ALL".
+4. Restart Gordian Server, and agree to install the newest Bitcoin.

+This process will remove and reinstall Bitcoin, which will make sure any old, incompatible configuration files are removed and recreated.

 ### After Installation: Quick Connect

-Once the app has completely installed (by either method) and once it has launched *Bitcoin Core*, you can access a *Quick Connect QR code* that can be used to securely link your full node remotely over Tor to other devices, such as the iOS application [GordianWallet](https://github.com/BlockchainCommons/GordianWallet-iOS).
+Once the app has completely installed (by either method) and once it has launched *Bitcoin Core*, you can access a *Quick Connect QR code* that can be used to securely link your full node remotely over Tor to other devices, such as the iOS application [GordianWallet](https://github.com/BlockchainCommons/GordianWallet-iOS) or [Fully Noded](https://fullynoded.app/).
 Simply choose "Quick Connect > Quick Connect" from the main menu to see the QR code.

-*Standup* allows you to run all three Bitcoin networks (`mainnet`, `testnet` and `regtest`) simultaneously via its user interface. *GordianServer-macOS* will present an independent *Quick Connect QR code* for each network so that you may remotely connect to and utilize each.
+Gordian Server allows you to run all three Bitcoin networks (`mainnet`, `testnet` and `regtest`) simultaneously via its user interface.
+It will present an independent *Quick Connect QR code* for each network so that you may remotely connect to and utilize each.

 ### After Installation: Startup